 - Florence Sanchez, Associate Professor of Civil and Environmental Engineering

-- Duane Watson, Associate Professor of Psychology and Human Development
+- C. Melissa Snaar, Associate Professor of Ethics and Society

 - Roy Zent, Thomas F. Frist Sr. Chair in Medicine